A Plethora of Platforms

 Wrapping Up: Is Hosted Private Cloud the Right Economic Choice for You?

 So, there you have it.
-Hosted private cloud is like that cozy apartment we talked about earlier.
-It’s got nearly all the perks of a private cloud without the hassle of building and maintaining your own infrastructure.
-It may cost you a bit more than other options, but for that spend you get to offload quite a bit of work and responsibility.
+Hosted private cloud is like a cozy apartment that’s ready for you to move in.
+It’s got nearly all the perks of an on-premises private cloud without the hassle of building and maintaining your own infrastructure.
+It may potentially cost you a bit more than other options in the long run, but for that spend you get to offload quite a bit of work and responsibility.

 If you’re looking for a cloud solution that gives you the best of both worlds – control and flexibility without a lot of hassle or upfront investment – hosted private cloud might be just what you need.